Subscribe to our listserv, env-talk.

 As best they can, students choose courses that relate to their concentration and serve to educate from each breadth perspective.

-List of ENVS and non-ENVS Courses by Breadth Requirement (pdf)
+List of ENVS and non-ENVS Courses by Breadth Requirement FOR ENVS 151 STUDENTS ONLY

 Appropriate courses not included on this list may be considered.
 Seek advising.

-- Ecology and Conservation - Scientific and management approaches for landscape protection and stewardship with a focus on field observation, conservation planning and policy; interdisciplinary grounding in the environmental and conservation sciences.
+- Conservation and Stewardship - Scientific and management approaches for landscape protection and stewardship with a focus on field observation, conservation planning and policy; interdisciplinary grounding in the environmental and conservation sciences.

 - Food, Land and Community - Ecological aspects of agricultural landscapes, food production and distribution with a focus on scientific and social analysis in food and agriculture aspects of environmental planning and community development; interdisciplinary grounding in agroecology and sustainable food systems.